SuperOfficeDocs/superoffice-docs/docs/license/index.md

 ## License assignment

 [LicenseAssocLink][3] – assigns one particular `moduleLicense` to a certain associate.
-That is how Marekv becomes a User and a Windows client user; this would be 2 records.
+That is how John becomes a User and a Windows client user; this would be 2 records.

 The sum of licenses assigned to any particular module is limited to the number in `moduleLicense`.
 A new license set from SuperLicense will not be accepted if more than the acquired number is already assigned.